sedenardi/sandersdenardi.com/src/pages/2013-11-10-hashing-with-sql-server-clr/index.md

   - sql
   - sql-server
 ---
 I have been looking at using hashes in a computed column to determine equality among rows, rather than compare each column.
-While running some tests, I encountered a limitation with SQL Server's <a href="http://technet.microsoft.com/en-us/library/ms174415.aspx" target="_blank">HASHBYTES</a> function: the input can only be 8000 bytes or smaller.
+While running some tests, I encountered a limitation with SQL Server's [HASHBYTES](http://technet.microsoft.com/en-us/library/ms174415.aspx) function: the input can only be 8000 bytes or smaller.
 This won't work for our purposes, as some of our tables have NVARCHAR(MAX) columns whose maximum length exceeds 8000 bytes.
-One solution I'm looking into is using a <a href="http://technet.microsoft.com/en-us/library/ms131102.aspx" target="_blank">CLR</a>. **UPDATE**: I've added remarks and benchmarks for the undocumented function "fn\_repl\_hash_binary".
+One solution I'm looking into is using a [CLR](http://technet.microsoft.com/en-us/library/ms131102.aspx). **UPDATE**: I've added remarks and benchmarks for the undocumented function "fn\_repl\_hash_binary".

-Looking at C#'s built-in hashing capabilities (supported through <a href="http://msdn.microsoft.com/en-us/library/system.security.cryptography%28v=vs.110%29.aspx" target="_blank">System.Security.Cryptography</a>), I see the algorithms supported by both HASHBYTES and C# are MD5, SHA1, SHA256, and SHA512.
+Looking at C#'s built-in hashing capabilities (supported through [System.Security.Cryptography](http://msdn.microsoft.com/en-us/library/system.security.cryptography%28v=vs.110%29.aspx)), I see the algorithms supported by both HASHBYTES and C# are MD5, SHA1, SHA256, and SHA512.
 Since I have no preference over which hashing algorithm to use (the probability of collision is low enough for each, and I am not concerned with security), I'm going to benchmark each and pick the fastest one.
 Instead of writing a separate function for each algorithm, I can use a simple switch statement to pick between them.

 ```csharp
 [SqlFunction(IsDeterministic = true)]